Myanmar (Burma)

 • Indiscriminate attacks on civilian infrastructure while targeting anti-military strongholds.

-• Increasing desperation of the junta to quell armed resistance and the effects of Operation 1027.
+• Increasing desperation of the junta to quell armed resistance.

 NECESSARY ACTION:

-The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar and refer the situation to the ICC.
-China, Russia, India and others must halt weapons transfers to Myanmar’s military.
-All UN member states, regional organizations and the UNSC should impose economic sanctions on Myanmar’s oil and gas sector and block the military’s access to aviation fuel.
+The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar, ensure continued reporting on the crisis and refer the situation to the ICC.
+All UN member states, regional organizations and the UNSC should impose sanctions on Myanmar’s oil, gas and banking sectors and block the military’s access to arms and aviation fuel.
 Foreign companies should immediately divest and sever ties with all businesses linked to the military.

 The junta should not be diplomatically recognized as the legitimate representatives of Myanmar.
-ASEAN member states should condemn the Tatmadaw and increasingly engage with the NUG.
+ASEAN member states should condemn the Tatmadaw, increasingly engage with the exiled shadow government, the National Unity Government, and revisit and/or expand upon the 5PC.
 International donors should utilize local humanitarian organizations for aid distribution to ensure lifesaving care and services reach those beyond junta-controlled areas.

 More states should formally intervene in the ICJ case.
 All those responsible for atrocity crimes, including senior military leaders, should face international justice.